-11. Will you ever invite me for coffee or in one of your future exhibits? =)
+11. Will you ever invite me for coffee or to one of your future exhibits? =)

 Of course.
 You can come to Brussels at the end of October.
 I participate in Accessible Art Fair.
 It will take place between 28-30 October 2011 in the prestigious setting of the Conrad Hotel.